SolidLabResearch/derived-resources-component/README.md

   but also wants to allow content negotiation on the data stream it generates.
 - The metadata describing these resources is readable for anyone who can read the associated resource.
   If necessary, the solution could be changed to remove that metadata on GET requests.
+- The filter triple could be extended to also allow the value directly in the object instead of being in a separate resource.
+- The filter could be extended to also support external URIs.